plsdlr/SniffberryPI/README.md

 2. Install Supercollider from Packet Manager -> sudo apt-get install supercollider

-3. Set up airmon & tshark & Jacked
+3. Set up airmon & tshark & Jack

    some tutorials on Jacked & Supercollider on embedded systems can be found here: